Vyral/dani-antelo/_posts/2021-01-27-the-grand-opening-of-the-park-at-highland-pines.md

 ---
 layout: post
-title: 'Q: Have You Seen the Highland Floor Plan?'
+title: The Grand Opening of The Park at Highland Pines
 date: 2021-01-27 09:23:00
 tags:
   - Real Estate